 If you are into all sorts of music genres, then the Schermerhorn Symphony Center might be right up your alley!

-Located in downtown Nashville, Schermerhorn is a concert hall and museum for the Nashville Symphony.
+In downtown Nashville, Schermerhorn is a concert hall and museum for the Nashville Symphony.

 The Schermerhorn is another of the places in Nashville that makes for a great date night.

-Be sure to visit their website for a complete line up of performances.
+Be sure to visit their website for a complete lineup of performances.

 39. Eat Some Nashville Hot Chicken